 Zavratsky also pointed to “stable compounders,” or stocks of well-capitalized companies with a healthy or improving return on equity and stable earnings.
 Among them was Zurich Insurance Group (ZFSVF), which he thinks could benefit from a management team that’s focused on improving pricing, bolstering the company’s balance sheet, and returning value to shareholders through dividends.

-“Many international value stocks remain super cheap, in my view, which I don’t think will last if global economic growth continues to improve,” Zavratsky says.
+“Many international value stocks remain good values, in my view, which I don’t think will last if global economic growth continues to improve,” Zavratsky says.

-Fidelity® Total International Equity Fund held securities mentioned in this article as of its most recent holdings disclosure.
-For specific fund information, including holdings, please click on the fund trading symbol above.
+Fidelity® Total International Equity Fund held securities mentioned in this article as of August 31.
+For specific fund information, including full holdings, please click on the fund trading symbol above.

 As with all your investments through Fidelity, you must make your own determination whether an investment in any particular security or securities is consistent with your investment objectives, risk tolerance, financial situation, and evaluation of the security.
 Fidelity is not recommending or endorsing this investment by making it available to its customers.